jakezatecky/civ-drafter/README.md

 ## Support the Project

 Web hosting is not free, and development takes time and passion.
-If you found this application useful, please consider [making a donation](https://ko-fi.com/onyxfox) or [becoming a supporter](https://patreon.com/civdrafter).
+If you found this application useful, please consider [making a donation](https://ko-fi.com/onyxfox).

 ## Deployment